 This inquiry will then be directed to either the resident licensed medical professional on staff or a healthcare practitioner.
 Typically, this takes place within a 24 hour period of submission.
 In order to be approved to be administered incidental medical services the evaluation must be reviewed and approved.
 It will be at this point that the individual and the doctor will convene.
 Finally, upon signature and date of an IMS Approval Certification, pre-assessment is completed.

 After completing your initial IMS assessment and review of prior medical history necessities detox and treatment can be determined.
-The initial assessment and incidental medical services approval must be granted for any program, including partial hospitalization.
-While partial hospitalization programs do not require an around the clock stay at the facility, treatment is still very intensive.
+The initial assessment and incidental medical services approval must be granted for any program.

 Preauthorization and approval of a patient’s medical records informes technicians of individual circumstances when IMS is necessary and applicable.
 This is to ensure that the most superior level of care can be provided to any individual when medically necessary.